ftsrg/trainbenchmark/hu.bme.mit.trainbenchmark.benchmark.virtuoso/README.md

 sudo apt-get install virtuoso-server
 ```

-Subsequently, adjust both the username and password of root to `dba`.
+Set the password of the administrator to `dba`.